 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-Click on Settings > Writing in your dashboard menu …
+Select Settings > Writing in your main WordPress menu …

-The first few options in the ‘Writing Settings’ area control your Post/Page editor, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area controls your Post/Page settings, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)